Andy Xie, independent economist, explains why the Chinese yuan inclusion into the SDR basket will not significantly change China's money supply.

-The dollar sank to a seven-week low against a basket of currencies on Wednesday.
+The dollar hit an eight-month high against a basket of currencies on Friday.

 China's slowdown will be a long-term trend regardless of what the People's Bank of China does, says Dickie Wong, executive director of Kingston Securities.

 The euro fell back towards seven-month lows against the dollar and shed ground against the yen as investors piled on bets against it.